~ 26 MIN READ

 After reviewing the challenges and solutions in chapter 2, you know how important it is to have leadership on board and have clear accountability.
 Your leadership team is ultimately responsible for the success or failure of your strategy implementation, and whether or not your company meets its goals, they’ll need the support of someone in the strategy management office to take the reins on managing the implementation process, including strategy review sessions.

 Your strategy management officer will spend a lot of time interacting with people in various departments in your organization as you introduce your strategy.
-While this concept may be exciting to the strategy implementation manager, it’s going to feel like additional work to everyone else.
+While this concept may be exciting to the strategy execution manager, it’s going to feel like additional work to everyone else.
 The strategy manager doesn’t have to be popular, but they do have to be trusted to lead others in the right direction.
 They should also be trusted to understand the challenges in each department and how to position the ups and downs in an appropriate way without throwing department heads under the bus.
 They should be seen as a partner and helper to each contributor.

 Strategy implementation managers should live and breathe the organization’s vision and mission, and know the company’s long-term (likely five-year) strategy inside and out.
 They’ll have to field frequent questions about the strategy (like “How does this activity fit in with our vision?”), and should be able to respond clearly and authoritatively.
 Additionally, proper scorecard management requires them to see the big picture, understanding how all departments and divisions fit into the vision.

-The strategic planning process will change and evolve over time, and it’s this person’s job to change and evolve with it.
+The strategy implementation process will change and evolve over time, and it’s this person’s job to change and evolve with it.
 Further, they should work to anticipate that change beforehand.
 That being said, there will be rough patches where a change isn’t the right solution.
 Having the ability to discern the right path forward is the sign of a great strategy implementation manager.
 There are a lot of materials online and in books about managing strategy, and the strategy manager should know about theory and then be flexible in the implementation of this theory.
 If the process isn’t working for the organization, he/she should be willing and able to change the process to ensure its success.

 A key part of the job is strategy meeting preparation.
 To organize meetings effectively, they need to have a keen eye for detail.
 There are also other benefits to being detail-oriented.
 For example, if this person executes on your reporting calendar precisely, they’re more likely to gain trust and respect from others and get buy-in across departments.
 It is also important to have consistent reports (where the dates all match, and the data on the summary page matches that of the detail page).
 Errors in reporting will cause leaders to question the reports and all the effort that went into creating them.

-No one can work efficiently without the help of others, so your strategy implementation manager should know how to empower those around them.
+No one can work efficiently without the help of others, so your strategy execution manager should know how to empower those around them.
 Provide people with the tools they need to understand how strategy management works.
 This may include giving each department the freedom to create their own strategic plan.
 At the end of the day, some level of autonomy will help those around this person take ownership of the process.

 This person needs to be able to manage up.
 In other words, they’ll need to steer the management team toward the idea of consistent strategy management.
 Their leadership style should result in those around them feeling participatory in the development of the strategy, not that they’ve been pushed into it.
 (Check out this scorecard management article for more details.)